Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 An empty view of the garage.
 The electrical components are in the cabinet on the left, and the water tank is in the cabinet on the right.
 Photo by Outside Van

 In my very first van, I was always worried about power.
-I didn’t have enough battery storage or solar, and I found that to be very stressful.
+I didn’t have enough battery storage or solar, and it was super stressful.
 This taught me that it’s better to overestimate your power needs, which is what I’ve done ever since.

 Lithionics Battery System

-In this new Sprinter Van conversion, we have two 315 Ah Lithionics lithium batteries, for a total of 630 Ah bank.
-The battery capacity is very easy to monitor with a screen right above our galley that tells us how full it currently is.
+In this Sprinter Van conversion, we had two 315 Ah Lithionics lithium batteries, for a total of 630 Ah bank.
+The battery capacity was easy to monitor with a screen right above our galley that told us how full it was.

 Monitoring electrical components in a Sprinter Van